Credit Control Procedures

 9 Credit Control – Court Action

 Taking a customer to court should be a last resort.
-If you do, you will likely lose their business.
+If you do, you will likely lose their future business.

 If that approach fails, you have several options for proceeding.
-You can pass the details to a debt collection company or find a solicitor to do it for you, or you can do it yourself by claiming the county court.
+You can pass the details to a debt collection company or find a solicitor to do it for you, or you can do it yourself by claiming in the county court.

 Credit Control Processes Conclusion

 Remember, credit control is not merely about collecting payments; it’s about establishing a framework that fosters financial stability and supports sustainable growth.
-From conducting thorough credit checks to setting clear payment terms and utilizing accounting software, each step is vital in ensuring your business thrives in the long run.
+From conducting thorough credit checks to setting clear payment terms and utilising accounting software, each step is vital in ensuring your business thrives in the long run.

 Return from Credit Control to the Bookkeeping Basics page.